 Singapore Math Intensive Practice books correlate directly with the U.S. editions of Primary Mathematics with two books for each level corresponding to the A and B books for Primary Mathematics.
 These black and white workbooks provide additional practice on what has been taught in each unit of Primary Mathematics as well as mid-year and end-of-year reviews.

 For each section, there is a large set of problems of various types.
-There are more visual illustrations in younger levels than older levels.
+There are more visual illustrations in younger levels than in older levels.
 Word problems are presented in a separate section of their own.
 Word problems are followed by a set of "Take the Challenge!" problems—these are primarily puzzles of the sort you find in critical thinking skill books.
 While the basic problem sets and word problems can be used with all students, Take the Challenge! problems might be more difficult for some students.

 Singapore Math® Live

 Your subscription gives you access to the YouTube recordings of Barnett's instruction for each week's lessons.
-At the beginning of each week's "class recording" Barnett writes the pages to be covered in each of the books.
+At the beginning of each week's "class recording," Barnett writes the pages to be covered in each of the books.
 The assignment can also be printed as a PDF document.

 We never see Barnett on the videos.
-What we see, instead, is a whiteboard type screen on which Barnett works out problems while we listen to her voice.
+What we see, instead, is a whiteboard screen on which Barnett works out problems while we listen to her voice.
 Parents will need to spend some time watching Barnett's videos on their own each week with the textbooks in front of them.
 Once parents are familiar with how to teach each week's lesson and how to help students solve the problems, they can then teach their children.
 While this requires more prep time each week, it should enable parents to teach effectively as needed and assist their students without having to stop and figure things out for themselves.

-Sample lessons are available free at the Singapore Math® Live website.
+Sample lessons are available free on the Singapore Math® Live website.
 Click here to check it out.
 Note that Singapore Math® Live is a separate company from Singapore Math, Inc., but they operate with the permission and approval of Singapore Math, Inc.

 While Primary Mathematics is one of my Top Picks, it isn't the easiest math series to teach.
 Singapore Math® Live should be a big help for those parents who need more guidance and assistance.